 Nowadays, innovation is playing an increasingly important role in business and society as a whole.
 That requires a constant flow of new ideas, something that Design Thinking can help with.

-Design Thinking is a method of problem solving that can achieve extraordinary, creative results.
-It’s a people-focused, instinctive approach to renew and innovate based technology, customer needs, customer wants and more.
+The definition of Design Thinking that it is a method of problem solving that can achieve extraordinary, creative results.
+It’s a people-focused, instinctive approach to renew and innovate based on technology, customer needs, customer wants and more.

 Design Thinking doesn’t have a fixed protocol; it’s a different way of thinking.
 First, the problem is defined.
 Then you look for solutions that include the wants and needs of the customer / end-user.
 That method gives existing forms new meaning.